ShaunHan/acat/README.md

 # Allocat: A Python package for atomistic modelling of **allo**y **cat**alysts
-A Python package for generating and encoding adsorbate coverage patterns on surfaces and nanoparticles.
+A Python package for identifying adsorption sites and generating adsorbate coverage patterns of fcc metal / alloy surfaces and nanoparticles.

 ## Developers:
 Shuang Han (shuha@dtu.dk) - current maintainer